jhuckaby/Cronicle/k8s/READEME.md

 cronicle-server-secondary-0        1/1     Running   0          32m
 ```

 Once all the pods are *running* you can hit http://cronicle.example.com and see cronicle.
-Remember *cronicle.example.com* to the right IP in your hosts file.
+Remember to map *cronicle.example.com* to the right IP in your hosts file.